rupesh137/rupesh137/README.md

 **rupesh137/rupesh137** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working in an organization where we building scalable platform to help small MSME's
+- 🔭 I’m currently working in an organization where we building scalable no code platform to help small MSME's
 - 🌱 I’m currently learning System Design
 - 👯 I’m looking to collaborate on Open Source